-Multi-Award Winning Author of Five Books
+Multi-Award Winning Author of Six Books

 “Carol Sanford’s book No More Feedback is clearly on my Top 5 management books of the century to date.
 It is brilliant, readable, incredibly well researched, contrarian, and ridiculously important.
 I would travel many a mile to hear her speak and pray that her audience would listen intently—and act decisively.
 The world would be the better for it.”